England and Wales*

 - Schemes do not automatically provide a stay against actions and proceedings.
 However, in rare cases, the court has granted a stay to enable a scheme to be pursued.
 In other cases, the scheme may be preceded by a standstill agreement and/or a lock-up agreement where (usually in exchange for a fee) creditors will commit, in advance, to vote to approve the proposed scheme.
 Where the protection of a stay is imperative, the company may first enter administration (which brings an automatic stay) and the scheme would then be proposed by the administrators.

-- The main rescue procedure available for insolvent companies and all types of insolvent partnership in England and Wales, designed to provide breathing space so that the debtor can be rescued or reorganised or, failing that, its assets realised for the benefit of its creditors.
+- One of the main rescue procedures available for insolvent companies and all types of insolvent partnership in England and Wales, designed to provide breathing space so that the debtor can be rescued or reorganised or, failing that, its assets realised for the benefit of its creditors.

 - An administrator can be appointed either by court order on application of the debtor’s directors/members or any creditor or administration may be commenced more swiftly without a court hearing in some circumstances by the filing of documents at court by the insolvent debtor itself, its directors/members or a creditor who is a qualifying floating charge holder.

 - The debtor’s management is replaced by an administrator who must be an independent, licensed insolvency practitioner.
 An administrator has full powers to run and manage the company or partnership, including a power to borrow money and grant security over the debtor’s assets.
 Regardless of who appointed him, the administrator owes their duties to the debtor’s creditors as a whole.

 - On enforcement, the only deduction to be made from fixed charge realisations is the cost of realising the asset.
 However, legislation provides that the costs and expenses of the insolvency officeholder, sums due to preferential creditors and also a percentage of realisations that are compulsorily ring-fenced for unsecured creditors must be paid in priority to any sums due to a floating charge holder.